PiyushDeshmukh/tnslip/tnslip.md

 The truth is, we have 2 things in python2, first is the `range()` which is a function, and second is the `xrange()` which is a generator.
 But when we move to python3, `xrange()` has been removed, and `range()` exists as a generator.

+Besides `range()`, There are several [built-in](https://docs.python.org/3/library/functions.html) functions, which we will see whenever necessary.

 ## abouttheauthor